temujindang/website-1/src/site/blog/rfd-1-requests-for-discussion.md

 $ git push origin 0042
 ```

+After your branch is pushed, the table in the README on the master branch will
+update with the new RFD.
+If you ever change the name of the RFD in the future,
+the table will update as well.
+Whenever information about the state of the RFD
+changes, this updates the table as well.
+The single source of truth for
+information about the RFD comes from the RFD in the branch until it is merged.

 ### Iterate on your RFD in your branch

 Now, you can work on writing your RFD in your branch.